kdbanman/gump/README.md

 If you want to play with gump, download the zip file for your your operating system and extract it.
 Inside the extracted folder:
-- For windows, run gump.exe.
+- For [gump_windows.zip](https://github.com/kdbanman/gump/blob/master/gump_windows.zip), extract and run gump.exe.
-- Mac OS, run the gump app.
+- For [gump_macos.zip](https://github.com/kdbanman/gump/blob/master/gump_macosx.zip), extract and run the gump app.
-- Run "./gump" or "bash ./gump" from your favorite shell terminal or something.
+- For [gump_linux.zip](https://github.com/kdbanman/gump/blob/master/gump_linux.zip), extract and run "./gump" or "bash ./gump" from your favorite shell terminal or something.

 If you want to muck around in the source, you need [Processing 1.51](http://processing.org/download/).